HACKER-ZIYAD/Automate-Petesting-MCP/README.md

 Check the health of the pentest server
 ```

-Claude should call `server_health` and respond with a list of available tools and their status.
+Claude should call `server_health` and show a table of all tools and their availability.

-Then try a simple test:
+Then try a real test:

 ```
 Run a whois lookup on example.com
 ```

-Claude will call `whois_lookup` and return the domain registration information.
+Claude will call `whois_lookup` and return the domain registration info.

-If both work, your full setup is complete.
+If both work — your full setup is complete. ✅

 ---

 ## Usage Examples

-Once connected, just talk to Claude naturally.
-Here are some example prompts:
+Once connected, talk to Claude naturally.
+Here are example prompts:

 **Port Scanning**
 ```
-Scan 10.10.10.5 for open ports and services
+Scan 10.10.10.5 for open ports and running services
 ```

 **Subdomain Enumeration**